-Following the original concept envisioned by John Ed and Mazelle Thomas, the Labor Day Weekend Family Conference has evolved to a family camp for people of all ages, where all families are welcome to come together for fun and fellowship.
+Following the original concept envisioned by John Ed and Mazelle Thomas, the Labor Day Weekend Family Camp has evolved to a family camp for people of all ages, where all families are welcome to come together for fun and fellowship.

 The word family has many meanings; although we may or may not share common ancestors with similar DNA characteristics, we are all a part of the human family.
 It does not matter whether you live in the same household year-round, are married, are related by marriage, were adopted or are the adopter.
 It does not matter if you have children, if you parent alone or with another.
 It does not matter your skin tone, the languages that you speak, your ethnicity, where you come from.
 It does not matter whether you can label your spiritual path and understanding using terms like Christian, Muslim, Agnostic, Buddhist, Jewish, or others.
 It does not matter if you are religiously-centered, spiritually seeking, community-based, or all of the above.
 It does not matter whether your body can move effortlessly, where you fall on each of the varying spectra, who you love.
 It does not matter how young or old you feel, how large or small your immediate family.
 It simply does not matter.